 HBO’s Game of Thrones (GOT) is arguably one of the greatest things that ever existed in television history.
 With an estimated budget of $15 million and 17.4 million viewers worldwide per episode, experts and industry insiders say that the show will continue to leave a lasting impact long after its finale.

 Loosely based on the English civil war called “War of the Roses”, the story revolves around warfare and political struggles.
-A mystical fantasy filled with action, drama, and even dragons and zombies, Game of Thrones surprisingly overflows with leadership lessons that can transcend into our reality.
+A mystical fantasy filled with action, drama, and even dragons and zombies, Game of Thrones surprisingly overflow with leadership lessons that can transcend into our reality.
 Here are a few management lessons from the show that can be applied to everyday workplace dynamics with both your office-based employees and remote staff.

 *Warning: This article may contain spoilers*